Baking soda toothpaste and oral health

-Studies have found that baking soda is one of the softest abrasives found in toothpaste (Hara and Turssi 2017).
+Studies have found that baking soda is one of the softest abrasives found in toothpaste (Hara and Turssi, 2017).
 In fact, compared to other abrasives, it’s much gentler on your teeth.
-For this reason, baking soda toothpastes may be appropriate for patients at high risk of developing dental erosion.
+For this reason, baking soda toothpaste may be appropriate for patients at high risk of developing dental erosion.
 Likewise, those who have dental resin composites or acrylic resin dentures may benefit from using baking soda toothpaste (Hara and Turssi 2017).

-Keep in mind that some baking soda toothpastes may also contain additional abrasives to enhance cleaning, whitening and stain removal.
+Keep in mind that some baking soda toothpaste may also contain additional abrasives to enhance cleaning, whitening and stain removal.
 For that reason, it’s a good idea to ask us to recommend the right product for your needs.

 Baking soda combats plaque

 A recent study found that baking soda-containing toothpaste was ideal as a universal toothpaste for plaque control (Myneni 2017).
 Baking soda effectively removes dental biofilms (or plaque) from your teeth’s surfaces.
 Long-term studies have also shown that baking soda toothpaste works to prevent gingivitis (Myneni 2017; Sabharwal and Scannapieco 2017).

 Did you know baking soda was one of the first abrasive agents used in commercial toothpaste (Myneni 2017)?
 In addition to its low-abrasive nature, baking soda is safe if ingested (though you should always try to rinse thoroughly after brushing).
 At the same time, it’s effective – it helps prevent dental caries (tooth decay) caused by acids on the enamel surface and removes plaque.
 It’s also naturally compatible with sodium fluoride (Myneni 2017), which is why it works so well in toothpaste.